 This is a question which can be answer by looking roughly fifteen years past Feldman’s announcement of the problem.
 It is here that we find metamodernism fully realized as the political movement.
 In 2017, Daniel Görtz and Emil Ejner Friss’s Scandinavian school of political metamodernism continued the sociological tradition by way of adult development theorists Ken Wilber, Michael Commons, Don Beck, Chris Cowan and the like.
 Their book, The Listening Society, addressed the problem of liberalism explicitly; in as much, they inexplicitly addressed the problematizing of critique.
 Their solution? — what could be call ‘social value periodization’.
 The Scandinavians understand that humans throughout the ages have meet each other with common challenges.
 Those challenges, then, are something of a social challenge.
 In response, social values realize in order to mobilize solutions.
 In looking through the history of modernization, these social values can be mapped as a progressive journey — one which facilitates modernization itself.
 Of those value systems, metamodern is the most progressive, having succeeded both the modern and postmodern, which themselves have succeeded the Faustian values of pre-modern time, etcetera.
 No doubt, one of the most affirmative quality of the metamodern narrative is that it delivers us from the postmodern suffrage aesthetic.

 In as much as the Scandinavian solution is developmental, we can say that the Scandinavian solution to the problematizing of critique is teleological.
 After all, social values which mobilize a people to overcome their challenges are healthy; however, those same values are unhealthy if they retard solutions to the next generation’s challenges.
 With such a social-developmental theory in hand, we are then able to both critique and affirm each local world-narrative.
 Liberalism and the problem of critique is solved by way of teleology.
 However, what should be plainly obvious is that teleology does not so much resolve relativism.
 Instead, it simply falls under the age-old ideal of ‘progress’.
-For the Scandinavians truth is relative not between subjects, but to any particular point in history.
+Progress is esteemed as the 3rd-party ‘ruler’ by which we measure and judge the truth.
 It could be said that truth, in the metamodern narrative, is subjected to something of a ‘teleological relativism’.
 To be sure, the Scandinavians admit as much.
 Metamodern truths are not the final stop for humanity.
 Those truths are ‘provisional’, merely ‘the best we have’.
 And as always, there is a certain nihilism lurking in the halls of relativism.
 It might be wise to remember the discontents which relativism had previously produced.
 We only need to recall Arthur van den Bruck’s discontents with liberal nihilism—those which, utterly premature, came under the perversion of Nazi imperialism.
 And yet, the nihilism of relativity might be the ‘softer’ critique compared to the charge of imperialism.

-No doubt, from Georg Wilhelm Friedrich Hegel and Karl Marx, to Jürgen Habermas, as well as Ken Wilbur and the Integralists, the metaphysical subject of the epistemic tradition speaks from the position of the omniscient world-observer.
-Therefore, we should not be surprised that the Scandinavian’s solution has a taste of the universal imperium.
+In as much, we should not be surprised that the Scandinavian’s solution equally has a taste of the universal imperium.
 The Scandinavians appeal to something of a ‘metamodern aristocracy’ — an exceptionally progressive group which can hand-guide the world to global governance.
 While this aristocracy was undoubtedly a device use for rallying their cause, this appeal also holds a toxic approach to life — one which promotes the position of some omniscient observer above the ‘subjective truthers’.
 On this account there is an apparent antagonism between the ‘every man’s philosophy’ and the Scandinavian’s marketing.
 Here it might be wise to take heed of Martin Luther King Jr.’s critique of the epistemic project, its totalitarianism and imperialism, when he remarked that from within Hegel’s “exposition of the coming to be of knowledge”, “the many are subsumed to the one”.
 Of course, none of this is to say that the Scandinavian’s appeal to teleological relativism is irrational.
 After all, the disclosure of any relative truth worldview realizes when the spirit of ‘getting along’ surpasses the spirit of an authentic shared understanding.
 If we understand that the global crises are, in fact, the crises of the future, then our efforts today, if they are going to have any meaning whatsoever, must mobilize a globally coordinated project.
 What should be considered then is whether we believe the ‘the global’ is that which will inspire solutions in the emerging project—namely to alienation, estrangement, and civic apathy.
 The symptoms which address the ‘getting along’ which their coordination requires.